vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 ### What do we have to do with PSD2's SCA requirements?

-SCA (Strong customer authentication) is a security requirement, related to PSD2, to reduce the risk of fraud and protect customers data.
+SCA (Strong customer authentication) is a security requirement related to PSD2, to reduce the risk of fraud and protect customer's data.

-Delegated SCA will be Vipps' primary way of solving the SCA requirements.
-For this solution Vipps is developing a SCA compliant solution that consists of a two-factor authentication featuring either PIN or biometrics in addition to device possession.
-In addition Vipps will implement a Dynamic Linking according to the requirements.
+Delegated SCA is Vipps' primary way of solving the SCA requirements.
+For this solution Vipps has developing a SCA compliant solution that consists of a two-factor authentication featuring either PIN or biometrics in addition to device possession.
+In addition Vipps has implemented a Dynamic Linking according to the requirements.

-There is no need for any changes to your Vipps implementation.
+There is no need for any changes to your Vipps implementation for SCA.

 ### How do I set up multiple sale units?